Sign up for our Interest List to be notified when registration opens

 - Explain posterior, right-side ECG placement in patients presenting with inferior wall injury or infarction on the associated 12 lead ECG

-Prerequisites: This program is designed for healthcare professionals or senior students (nursing or medical) who already have a basic understanding of arrhythmia interpretation and wish to learn more about 12 lead ECG interpretation.
+This program is designed for healthcare professionals or senior students (Nursing or Medical) who already have a basic understanding of arrhythmia interpretation and wish to learn more about 12 Lead ECG interpretation.
+There will be a brief review of arrhythmia interpretation before this 12 Lead ECG Interpretation workshop.

 Format: Online, live instruction

-Fees: $120+HST.
+Fees: $130+HST.
 UWindsor alumni, staff and students are entitled to discounts.
 Contact email@example.com for further details.

 Email us at firstname.lastname@example.org if you have questions - we are always happy to help.